rahulbawa07860/Covid-Vaccination/README.md

 # REST API for an Covid-19 Vaccination

-* We have developed this REST API for an Covid-19 Vaccination.
-This API performs all the fundamental CRUD operations of any Online Cab Booking platform with user validation at every step.
+* A REST API has been created specifically for Covid-19 Vaccination purposes, which includes all the basic CRUD operations found in an Online Cab Booking platform, with user validation implemented throughout the process.
-* This project is developed by team of 5 Back-end Developers during  Project Construct week in Masai School
+* The project was undertaken by a team of five Back-end Developers during the Project Construct week at Masai School

 ## Contributors